pottumuusi/rogue-forever/README.md

 `scripts/install_runtime_dependencies_release.ps1` for installing the runtime dependencies for Windows.
 This script is packaged to the release zip of Windows.
 See Windows install instructions for an example on how to utilize the script.

+A straightforward way for Windows development is to utilize Windows Subsystem for Linux (WSL).
+In WSL, perform the above development environment setup.
+Then to test the changes made to game, you can use `make` target `windows_deploy`.
+Before running `make` with `windows_deploy` target, please modify the deploy destination path in Makefile to suit your needs.